kibblewhite/HashiVaultCs/README.md

 - I would like to add some basic reading of PKI secrets and getting certificates into my applications next.
 - After that I would like to add the Wrapping Token concept.
 - Get HTTPs finally working on localhost at least.
-- Finally wire it up in a way that can be used with Dependancy Injection.
+- Finally wire it up in a way that can be used with Dependancy Injection, even in it's limited form.

 ------